PhilKers/BreadCrumbControl/README.md

 # Credits

-For the sample application I use the control "ColorPickerView", created by Ethan Strider on 11/28/14.
-This control allowed me to easily change the colors in the sample application.
+* Original project and the sample application by [Philippe Kersalé](https://github.com/PhilKers).
+* [EthanStrider/ColorPickerExample](https://github.com/EthanStrider/ColorPickerExample) to easily change the colors in the sample application.

-The BreadCrumb and the sample application have been created by Philippe Kersalé.

-Root button icon is from the MIT-licensed [ionicons](http://ionicons.com).
+* Root button icon is from the MIT-licensed [ionicons](http://ionicons.com).
+* [@rikusouda](https://github.com/rikusouda) for his contributions to this project.

 # License